Last updated on November 4th, 2018

 Like many pod vapes in its price range, (and made in Asia), quality control at the manufacturing level isn’t the best.
-There’s a reason this mod sells for around $20 while the JUUL or RUBI sell for twice as much.
+There’s a reason this mod sells for around $20 while the RUBI selsl for twice as much.

 Still, if you’re looking for an economical, all-in-one, easy to use, refillable pod vape, the Suorin Air is a great choice.

 I recommend buying one from an authorized reseller.
 We like Vaporfi because they have the lowest prices, and if you do have a problem with your device, they’ll send you another one, no questions asked.